stephaneVercouillieBMID/slate/source/workingVersion.html.md

  ```

 ### 4.3.2.
 Token Endpoint
-As per specified by OIDC, when using the authorization code flow to obtain an Access Token, an ID Token, you will send a token request to token endpoint to have a token response.
+As per specified by OIDC, when using the authorization code flow to obtain an Access Token and an ID Token, you will send a token request to token endpoint to have a token response.

-In order to communicate with Token Endpoint, TLS MUST be implemented.
-See  [Section 16.17](http://openid.net/specs/openid-connect-core-1_0.html#TLSRequirements)  for more information on using TLS.
+If you declared  claims in the `id_Token` part of the `claims` parameter in the `request` object,  you will receive the end user data from the Token Endpoint.

 #### 4.3.2.1.
 Token Endpoint Specs
 To get further information about token types, token request/response specifications please proceed with [3.2 Token Endpoint](#tokenEndpoint).